-- 1 In the Toolpaths Manager, expand the Properties under the Machine Group and click Stock setup. - 2 Select Cylindrical in the Shape section and select Z as the cylinder axis. - 3 Enter 30 for the cylinder height and 40 for the diameter.
+- 1. In the Toolpaths Manager, expand Properties under Machine Group and click Stock setup. - 2.
+Set the Shape to Cylindrical, and set the Axis to Z.

+3. Enter 30 for the cylinder height and 40 for the diameter.

-4 Click OK to complete the stock setup.
+4. Click OK to complete the stock setup.